 Imagine that your life is about to end prematurely or fast-forward in time to your eighties or nineties.
 You’re sitting on your deathbed reflecting on what you’ve done and not done with your life – are you satisfied?
 This is what psychologists refer to as the ‘deathbed test’.
-It’s not pleasant thinking about your own mortality or of others that you care about, however, this thought experiment can be used as a tool for positive change.
+It’s not pleasant thinking about your own mortality, however, this thought experiment is often used as a tool for positive change.

 Top 5 regrets of the dying

 Bronnie Ware worked as a carer for patients in the last 12 weeks of life.
 In her book ‘The Top Five Regrets of the Dying’ she records the most common regrets of those on their deathbed.
 Although Ware’s findings lack scientific rigour, her anecdotes are still interesting to read.
 Unsurprisingly, spending more time on social media or working longer hours didn’t make the list of regrets.
 Here’s what did:

 1) I wish I’d lived a life true to myself